tanaikech/FilesApp/README.md

   1. `options` was removed.
 Because in this library, the file list is retrieved under the specific folder, and this library doesn't directly search the specific files.

+- v1.1.2 (May 29, 2020)

+  1. A bug that all files were not retrieved from the shared drive was removed.

 [TOP](#TOP)